|

 << Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialogs > -> SOLIDWORKS tab |

-•Make sure the SOLIDWORKS Part/Assembly document you want to import is open and it is the active document. •Make sure the SOLIDWORKS Part/Assembly document has a file-name. •Usually, add a Coordinate-System feature to the SOLIDWORKS Part/Assembly document to align it to the CAD-Line. •Usually, simply the SOLIDWORKS document to reduce the number of Vertices Warning: The SOLIDWORKS Part/Assembly document does not import into MechDesigner if, in SOLIDWORKS, you use a Chinese Traditional font to name a Configuration feature.
-Rename the Configuration feature with a Western font. |
+•Make sure it is the active document in SOLIDWORKS •Make sure it has a file-name •Usually, it has a Coordinate-System feature that you want to align with the CAD-Line X-Y-Z axes. •Usually, it is simplified, to reduce its complexity, and the size of the CAD-Solid in MechDesigner.
+Warning: The SOLIDWORKS document does not import into MechDesigner if in SOLIDWORKS you use a Chinese Traditional font to name a Configuration.
+You must rename the Configuration in SOLIDWORKS with a Western font. |

 CAD-Line dialog> SOLIDWORKS tab